The Bay Area Country Dance Society Website

 Swinging On The Gate, BACDS's first recording, features tracks by fourteen of the bay area's finest dance bands.
 Made with the generous assistance of the Country Dance and Song Society's May Gadd/Phil Merrill Endowment Fund, many of the tracks are typical of what you would hear at bay area contra dances, with a few English country tunes mixed in.
 Performers on the CD include the Hillbillies From Mars, Shira Kammen & Jim Oakden, The Contrabandits, Stump Tail Dog, and Tipsy House.

-The CD is available for fifteen dollars from many of the musicians on the recording, as well as at the San Francisco contra.
+The CD is available for fifteen dollars from many of the musicians on the recording, as well as at most BACDS dances, or online.

 If you must send us some spam, please send it here.